Table of Contents

 Limit Information Sharing

-- Be cautious about what personal information you share online
+- Be cautious about what personal information you share online — attackers use social media to research their targets

 - Use strong, unique passwords so compromised knowledge cannot unlock accounts

-- Remove metadata from files before sharing
+- Remove metadata from files before sharing, as it can reveal personal details

 Educate Your Team